-Noise level measurement procedure are processes which are followed while monitoring sound level or acoustic energy level in specified area.
+Noise level measurement procedures are followed while monitoring sound level or acoustic energy level in the specified area.
 We will see what are important factors to keep in mind while measuring noise level.

 These days annoying noise levels have started to become a major threat to public health.
 Noise in simple terms can be defined as unwanted or unpleasant sound which disturbs the environment and has a significant impact on the quality of life.

 Yes!
 Exposure to continuous high noise levels can seriously jeopardize our quality of life.

 We all very well know how exposure to high noise level can result in hearing impairment, headache, sleep disturbance and impaired task performance.

 Recent studies have shown, continuous exposure to high noise levels can result in